LeonardoGentile/react-mobx-router5/README.md

 **Description**

-When using the above routes configuration this helper is used for retrieving the correct component to render for a given `routeNode` and the a given `route`.
+When using the above routes configuration this helper is used for retrieving the correct component to render for a given `routeNodeName` and the a given `route`.
 This represents an alternative to the switch statement.

 **Signature**